realmattimatt/Home_Sales/README.md

 ## **License**
-This project is licensed under the [GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007](./LICENSE) - see the LICENSE file for details here.
+[GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007](./LICENSE) - see the LICENSE file for details here.

 ## **Project By**
 **Matthew Matti**